AlexJReid/blog/content/posts/druid-cdc/index.md

 Let me know what you think!
 I'm [@alexjreid](https://twitter.com/AlexJReid) on Twitter.

 ## Credit
 This is not that novel.
 Many of the concepts are found in [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
-[Assertions](https://docs.datomic.com/cloud/tutorial/assertion.html) and [retractions](https://docs.datomic.com/cloud/tutorial/retract.html) are found in [Datomic](https://docs.datomic.com/cloud/whatis/data-model.html).
+[Assertions](https://docs.datomic.com/cloud/tutorial/assertion.html) and [retractions](https://docs.datomic.com/cloud/tutorial/retract.html) are found in [Datomic](https://docs.datomic.com/cloud/whatis/data-model.html#indelible).

+>Datomic is indelible and chronological.
+Information accumulates over time, and change is represented by accumulating the new, not by modifying or removing the old.
+For example, "removing" occurs not by taking something away, but by adding a retraction.